Biden unveils diverse team tasked with ambitious climate agenda

 Biden wants the United States to achieve net-zero greenhouse gas emissions by 2050, which would require the world’s second-largest emitter to transform its economy including transportation, power generation and farming.

+The president-elect on Saturday spoke with Mexico’s President Andres Manuel Lopez Obrador about a “new approach” to regional migration and its causes in Central America, the Biden transition team said.

-Trump on Saturday again falsely asserted on Twitter that the Nov.
-3 election had been stolen from him through voter fraud.
+Trump on Saturday continued to falsely assert on Twitter that the election had been stolen from him through voter fraud.

 It was unclear whether Trump intended to move forward with the plan.
 Both White House chief of staff Mark Meadows and White House counsel Pat Cipollone strenuously objected to the idea, the source said.

-Reporting by Trevor Hunnicutt in Wilmington; Additional Jarrett Renshaw and Steve Holland; Writing by James Oliphant; editing by Colleen Jenkins and Cynthia Osterman
+Reporting by Trevor Hunnicutt in Wilmington; Additional reporting by Jarrett Renshaw, Steve Holland and Timothy Gardner; Writing by James Oliphant; editing by Colleen Jenkins and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.